saikiran789/chat-application/README.rst

 privileges.
 You'll use this to log into the chat in a second window, and to test the authentication on that staff-only room.

-Now, open a second window in another browser or in "incognito" mode - you'll be logging in to the same site with two user accounts.
+Now, open a second window in another browser or in incognito mode - you'll be logging in to the same site with two user accounts.
 Navigate to http://localhost:8000 in both browsers and open the same chatroom.

-Now, you can type messages and see them appear on both screens at once.
+Now, you can type messages and see them appear on both screens at once and you can also see the list of actieusers in both the screens.
 You can join other rooms and try there, and see how you receive messages from all rooms you've currently joined.